Get your free digital cat health and safety book for a limited time.

 Be Aware of Delayed Onset Electrocution

 Be aware that some pets who have been electrocuted may experience a delayed onset of symptoms, particularly in cases such as small burns that become infected.
-Your pet may not exhibit signs of discomfort until a burn becomes infected, or as in cases described above, until fluid starts to fill up in the lungs (more critical cases).
+Your pet may not exhibit signs of discomfort until a burn becomes infected, or as in the cases described above until fluid starts to fill up in the lungs (more critical cases).

 Therefore, pets who are known to have been electrocuted should be monitored closely even if they appear to be ok at the time.
 And if you aren’t aware that electrocution occurred, if you do begin to notice any of the following, it is critical that your pet be seen by a veterinarian for evaluation.